BernieO/calcardbackup/README.md

 Use file calcardbackup.conf in the script's directory as configuration file.
 This is basically the same as example no.3, but with the default location of the configuration file.

 6. `sudo ./calcardbackup /var/snap/nextcloud/current/nextcloud -p`
-This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.
+This example is for [nextcloud-snap](https://github.com/nextcloud/nextcloud-snap) users. *calcardbackup* will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.

 7. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
-Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell calcardbackup that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
+Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell *calcardbackup* that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
 The backup will be saved as compressed `*.tar.gz` file named `calcardbackup-YYYY-MM-DD.tar.gz` (default) in folder `./backups/` (default).
 __NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see below)!

 ## Nextcloud-snap Users

-If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
+If you are running [Nextcloud-Snap](https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell *calcardbackup* to use the cli utility `nextcloud.mysql-client` from the snap package.
-In order for this to work, calcardbackup has to be run with `sudo` (even running as root without `sudo` will fail).
+In order for this to work, *calcardbackup* has to be run with `sudo` (even running as root without `sudo` will fail).
 As path to Nextcloud use the path to the configuration files of nextcloud.
 In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
-See [example no.6](#usage-examples).
+See [usage example no.6](#usage-examples).

 ## Considerations about Encryption

 If you want to use the included encryption possibility, be aware that:
 - the files are encrypted by GnuPG, AES256 with the passphrase given in a separate file
 - the passphrase is stored in a file.
 Other users with access to the server might be able to see the passphrase.
-- `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
+- *calcardbackup* is designed to run without user interaction, so there can't be a rock solid encryption.
 I consider the offered one as sufficient in most cases though.
-- if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
+- if you need rock solid encryption, don't let *calcardbackup* encrypt the backup.
 Instead, encrypt it yourself.
 - command to decrypt (you will be prompted to enter the passphrase):
 `gpg -o OUTPUT_FILE -d FILE_TO_DECRYPT.GPG`